 Cut Out Biscuits

 Preheat oven 450*F. Combine nine cups flour, three tablespoons baking powder, three tablespoons sugar, three teaspoons salt, and two and a quarter teaspoons cream of tartar.
-Cut in two and a quarter cups of butter.
+Cut in two and a quarter cups of cold butter.
 Make well in center of bowl, add three cups of milk.
 Stir.
 Turn dough out onto floured surface, knead, roll to about desired thickness with floured rolling pin (about three quarters of an inch), cut with floured biscuit cutter to rounds (about two and a half inches).
 Brush with milk, bake on lined baking sheet until light golden brown, about fifteen minutes.
 Freeze leftover rounds until just solid on parchment paper, then store in resealable bag to pop in oven later.
 Makes about three dozen.

 Mac and Cheese

 Boil salted water.
 Add elbow macaroni/pasta of choice.
 Cook until done, maybe twelve minutes, drain, set aside.
 Melt three tablespoons of butter with a splash of milk.
 Stir in eight to twelve slices of American cheese if serving one to four, and small handful shredded cheddar if desired.
 Add milk or cheese to desired texture, stir until smooth.
 Add pasta back in, stir.